 If more than one student needs to use the parents' room, students will be socially distanced as far apart as possible.
 Additional rooms will be brought into use, if required (Mr Adams' office.)
 If a member of staff displays symptoms of COVID-19 during a lesson, the teacher will inform the main office, using an internal phone or sending a TA to inform SLT.
 A member of SLT will be informed and will go directly to the teaching room.
 The member of staff will be sent home and cover for the lesson facilitated by SLT.
 The children will be taken outside until the room can be cleaned.
 If the lesson can be moved to another classroom within the bubble, it will be.
 Thorough cleaning will be undertaken thereafter.
 The member of staff will be requested to access a COVID-19 test.
-Local Authorities advise all schools within their locality that it is not safe to reopen, as they have a safeguarding responsibility for all schools.
-Pupils, staff and families 3 4 12 M RA to check local authority daily for information relating to each geographical location via email.
+Local Authorities advise all schools within their locality that it is not safe to reopen, as they have a safeguarding responsibility for all Pupils, staff and families 3 4 12 M RA to check local authority daily for information relating to each geographical location via email. schools.
 Local Authority advice and local 'R rate' is factored into the risk assessments as a dynamic document.
 If the school is advised to close by the LA, parents will be immediately informed by text and email.
+Lateral Flow Testing - Twice Weekly for all staff Contact between subjects increasing the risk of transmission of COVID19 Staff, pupils and families 1 4 4 M Asymptomatic: All subjects are to be advised in advance not to attend if they have any symptoms of COVID 19, or live with someone who is showing symptoms of COVID 19 (including a fever and/or new persistent cough) or if they have returned within 14 days from a part of the world affected by the virus or have been in close contact with someone who is displaying symptoms.
+Hand hygiene: All subjects to use hand sanitiser provided on arrival & adherence to this enforced by reception staff.
+Social distancing: Two metre social distancing to be maintained between subjects in place to ensure compliance in addition to verbal reminders if necessary when collecting LFD from the collection point.
+Cleaning: Regular cleaning of the site including wipe down of all potential touchpoints in accordance with PHE guidance.
+No physical handing of documents to subjects except LFD test kits and LFD self-test instructions.
+All relevant paperwork such as Privacy Statements and Risk Assessment will be emailed to staff.